Stenhouse Bay, South Australia: Weather station

 Stenhouse Bay has been the site of an automatic weather station since 20 November 1995.

 Climate

 Innes Park Trading Post and Rhino's Tavern

 After almost 60 years, the shop at Stenhouse Bay, trading in recent years as Innes Park Trading Post and Rhino's Tavern, was demolished before Christmas in 2013.

 The iconic trading post and tavern was closed and fenced off just before the peak Christmas period.
-Park visitors must now travel 5km out of the park back to Marion Bay for fuel, camping goods and a restaurant meal.
+Park visitors must now travel 5 km out of the park back to Marion Bay for fuel, camping goods and a restaurant meal.
 The closure meant the department lost between $30,000 and $50,000 in annual lease revenue.